hanzaki-lemonrive/steam-sentiment-analysis/nickname_crawler_README.md

 6. [Error Handling](#error-handling)
 7. [License](#license)

-## Introduction
+## Functionality
-This script leverages the Steam API to retrieve player nicknames based on a list of Steam IDs.
+This script leverages ISteamUser (through GetPlayerSummaries) to retrieve player nicknames based on a list of Steam IDs.
 It then saves the retrieved nicknames along with their corresponding Steam IDs to a CSV file.
-This can be useful for data collection, player identification, or any other purpose where player nicknames are required.

 ## Prerequisites
-1. Python 3.x
+- Python 3.x
-2. `requests` library (install using `pip install requests`)
+- `requests` library (install using `pip install requests`)
-3. A Steam API key (obtainable from the [Steam API Key Registration page](https://steamcommunity.com/dev/apikey))
+- A Steam API key (obtainable from the [Steam API Key Registration page](https://steamcommunity.com/dev/apikey))
-4. A list of Steam IDs
+- A list of Steam IDs

 ## Installation
 1. Ensure you have Python 3.x installed on your system.